Menu

 I am writing in support of the application for Marlow Film Studios, a film studio planned on former landfill next to the A404, within the parish of Little Marlow.

+I am particularly excited at the possibilities it provides for our disadvantaged communities.
 For local people, the Studios will also be close to one of the more culturally diverse parts of Buckinghamshire.
-Around 25% of High Wycombe’s population is from the non-White British community, including those of Indian, Afro-Caribbean, Pakistani heritage.
 The Studios’ partnerships with institutions such as Buckinghamshire College Group will provide access points to the creative economy for an under-represented diverse community as part of Wycombe’s regeneration challenge.

 What will happen to your details: When you click “send” on this form, you will be added to our campaign and we will generate the a letter of support in the form linked above in your name for the Marlow Film Studios planning application.
 We will share this letter with Buckinghamshire Council councillors and officers, Buckinghamshire Parish Council councillors, Department of Levelling Up, Housing and Communities (DLUHC), and Members of Parliament.
 These organisations may upload this letter publicly on their planning portals and/or website and will adhere with their Privacy Policies.
 In particular, we are requesting that Buckinghamshire Council upload these letters to their Public Access website for our application.
 Any processing of data by Buckinghamshire Council will be in accordance with their Privacy Policy.